mechie/seekers-beyond-the-shroud/Activity Log.md

   - Learned the Astral Spell Encase from an errant soul.
   - Lost 5 Sanity wandering the Abyss.
   - Persuaded the Siddhite Vestige to form a pact, gaining 500ø, 150 Favor, and 10 Order.

+### 2020-10-15
+- G visited the Omphalos (D:12, R:), CAVSASCIENTIAE and the Mesu-Betesh are present.
+  - Ethan Vanderpool explains what Bhuta are, asks for their tongues if encountered.
+  - G fights a Failed Chimera on his way to visit a representative.
+Light Kevlar is destroyed, a bandage is used up to stop the Bleeding, and G is left at 2HP.
+  - G meets with a CAVSASCIENTIAE representative, but does not ask for a Mission, electing to call it a day.